Johannes Hardenbergh: Biography

 He was born in Albany, New York, in 1670.
+His father's name was Gerrit, and he married Catherine Rutsen.
 He was Sheriff of Ulster County, New York in 1709.
 He served as a Major in the Ulster County Regiment.

 In 1706, Hardenbergh bought the immense tract of land since known as the "Hardenbergh patent", which covered some 2000000 acre of the Catskill Mountains in what is today Sullivan, Ulster and Delaware counties, from Nanisinos, sachem of the Esopus Indians, for the sum of 60 pounds.
 The purchase was subsequently confirmed and patent was granted to Hardenbergh and six others in 1708.
 There were some disputes as to whether Hardenbergh's acquisition of the property had been truly legal.
 Indeed, in 1769 another former British officer, John Bradstreet, filed a claim to 50000 acre based on that very assumption.

 Shares in the patent changed hands frequently, and the terms under which the land was sold or leased were so varied and complex that it impeded settlement of the district and clouded the title to most of its tracts until well after the American Revolution.